yuyasugano/finance_python/README.md

-# Backtesting.py Samples
+# Jupyter Notebook Samples for Finance

 ## Overview

-This is an experimental use of Backtesting.py and provide a few samples of crypto trading.
+This is a series of studies of Jupyter Notebook for Finance.

 ## Jupyter Notebook